import sys

 self._distances = None

-self._structure = value
+self.structure = _get_molecule(

 self._exact_mass = rdMolDescriptors.CalcExactMolWt(self.structure)